kevinreedy/copilot-workshop-fox/readme.md

 - Try making the code accept either a zip code, or city & state, as inputs, but not both.

 ## Even further tasks
-- in a completely new repository (remember to create it in the `ncr-org` organization), a new application that will tell a random joke.
+- in a completely new repository (remember to create it in the `THD-Copilot-Workshop` organization), a new application that will tell a random joke.
 Use an API to find these.
 - Try doing something  *completely* different.
+Perhaps use your company's APIs to display some information on a web or CLI app.

 # Have fun!